Celebrity Theatre: Construction and features

 Beverly Hills architect Perry Neuschatz designed the 196 foot-diameter building as a multipurpose conference and cultural center.
 He received the 1964 top award from the Prestressed Concrete Institute (PCI) for his outstanding design.
 Gary Call was the associate architect.
 T. Y. Lin International was the structural engineer and E. L. Farmer Construction Company was general contractor.
 Owners planned to use Celebrity Theatre as a concert venue during the winter.
 It was further renovated significantly in 1995.
 The venue underwent another significant renovation in 2021, replacing plumbing, redoing the restrooms, and reimagine the lower level.
 The lower level was renamed the Encore Lounge with a new bar and secondary stage for smaller acts.
 The building was listed on the Phoenix Historic Property Register in 2013 and the National Register of Historic Places in 2019.

 The stage is 30 feet in diameter and completely round, exposed to the audience on all sides.
-An unusual feature of the theater is that the entire stage can turn through a complete revolution at a speed of up to 0.5 revolutions per hour, thus allowing everyone in the audience to see every part of the stage at some point during a two-hour performance.
+An unusual feature of the theater is that the entire stage can turn through a complete revolution at a speed of up to 0.5 revolutions per minute, thus allowing everyone in the audience to see every part of the stage at some point during a two-hour performance.
 For the first six years of the theatre's operation, the stage had to be rotated manually after Liberace recommended that stage spin, before being upgraded to an electric motor in 1969.
 None of the 2650 seats in the theater are more than 70 feet from the stage.
 The theater is equipped with an orchestra pit and can be reconfigured as a proscenium stage if necessary, although this reduces the seating capacity by 25% to 50% depending on configuration.